Kaushal1011/AAIPresentationMaterial/Report.md

 ### Step 6: Performance Analysis
 Performance charts are generated to visualize the effectiveness of the model based on the given prompts.

-### Conclusion
-The entire process is designed to iteratively test and improve the performance of LLMs in making decisions or predictions, using a combination of different prompting strategies and code-generated test cases.

 ### Evaluations

 The conversations on which the llms were tested can be found in [conversations](./llm_chats/) folder.
 The evaluation results can be found in the following [excel sheet](./Evaluating_LLMs_for_Traffic_Control.xlsx).
 The project was also presented in the class, the presentation can be found [here](./LLMS_for_Traffic_Control_Presentation.pdf).